 Drinking in Croatia – Wine in Croatia

 Croatia isn’t perhaps all that well known for its wines, but we put that down to people simply not having much of an opportunity to taste them outside of Croatia.
 This is something that’s rapidly changing, as more and more wines are being exported.
-Croatian wines are even appearing on the shelves of British supermarkets, such as this Grasevina being sold by Marks and Spencer.
+You can often find a small selection of Croatian wines (perhaps a couple of different types) for sale from “wine clubs”, in some supermarkets or shops such as Majestic Wines (who sell this Plavac Mali).

 When you come to Croatia, we really urge you to try some of the local wine – we have no doubt that you’ll enjoy it.
 (When you’re not trying the beers or joining the locals in brandy drinking, that is.)
 Some of the most famous Croatian wines include the red Plavac Mali from the Peljesac Peninsula and the whites Posip (Korcula/Peljesac Peninsula); Grk (Korcula); Malvazija (Istria); and Grasevina (Croatian interior).
 Prosek is a sweet dessert wine, most common in Dalmatia.